-Another benefit for creating solid user requirements is it’s use during the vendor selection process.
+Another benefit of creating solid user requirements is its use during the vendor selection process.
 It can be used as your guide, allowing a level playing field on which stakeholders can evaluate vendors, which is a key part of ensuring you have chosen the best LIMS for your laboratory.
 Postimplementation, it provides an objective measure of how successful the LIMS implementation has been.
 If the user requirements were met, user adoption should be high.

 The development of user requirements may be the most important task in determining the success of an informatics project.
 If you provide the proper resource, time, excitement, and priority to generate these requirements, the payoff will be well worth it.

 What do you see as the main obstacles in an organization to generating solid user requirements for an informatics system?